Yanrishatum/heeps/README.md

   // This only happens when you use JS target, since sys target is synchronous. loader.onFileProgress = (f, loaded, total) -> trace("Loading file progress: " + f.path + ", " + loaded + "/" + total);
   loader.loadManifestFiles();

+  // Higher-level approach with usage of provided MFS preloader
+  // ManifestProgress will hook onto method and will render simple progress-bar while it loads resources. var loader = cherry.fs.ManifestBuilder.initManifest();
+  var preloader = h2d.ui.ManifestProgress(loader, startGame, s2d);
+  preloader.start();
 }

 function startGame() {
   // Actual boot, now that all resources are loaded.
 }
 ```
-Additionally, if you want to visualize loading progress, but don't want anything fancy - there is `h2d.ui.ManifestProgress` with primitive progress-bar if you don't need any fancy mumbo-jumbo and just want your resources loaded while showing player that it actually loads.
+* If you want to visualize loading progress, but don't need anything fancy - using `ManifestProgress` is better, as it provides primitive progress-bar without any extra mumbo-jumbo and just want your resources loaded while showing player that it actually loads.
+You can easily create your own progress renderer based off ManifestProgress source code.
+* JS target uses concurrent file loadings to speed up game boot, and defaults it to 4 files at the same time.

 ## Extra flags
 * `-D gif_disable_margin` - Disables 1px top/bottom margin that avoids pixel bleeding for gif spritesheet generation.